dakshy/dakshy/README.md

 <br>
 ## I'm a Web Developer

-- 😢 Never got any reason to be happy in life.
+- 😢 I am stressed by a mountain of books.
 - 🔭 I am currently trying to learn to code in various programming languages.
 - 💪 I am in need of a inspiration.
 - 🙂 Programming is a kind of blessing for me.
 It gives me relief.